JakeSteam/WordNetToSQLite/README.md

   - Any 1 character words are removed.
   - Any words with numbers are removed.
   - Any words with other characters (apostrophes, spaces) are removed.
-  - Most profane words (133) are removed using [better_profanity 0.6.1](https://github.com/snguyenthanh/better_profanity).
-This isn't perfect for biological words, but works quite well on the higher priority slurs.
+  - Most profane words (133) are removed.
   - Roman numerals are removed (e.g. `XVII`).
 - `type`:
   - Always `adjective` / `adverb` / `noun` / `verb`.
 - `definition`:
-  - Definition of the word, may contain multiple if the word appears as a synonym for another word.
+  - Definition of the word, will contain multiple separated by `#` if the word appears as a synonym for another word.
+  - Most profane definitions (385) are replaced with empty space.
   - May contain bracketed usage information, e.g. `(dated)`.
   - May contain special characters like `'`, `$`, `!`, `<`, `[`, etc.

+Profanity removal (90% of the processing time) is performed using [better_profanity 0.6.1](https://github.com/snguyenthanh/better_profanity) (with a whitelist for the word "horny", only used in a lizard context).
+This isn't perfect for biological words, but works quite well on the higher priority slurs.
+A full list of removed words and definitions is available in [removed-data.txt](/notes/removed-data.txt).

 ## Reproducing results